How Can an Attorney Serve the Lord as a Peacemaker?

 - Foundational training in relational wisdom and biblical peacemaking that can be taught to an entire congregation through Sunday school and small group studies.

-- More advanced training for leaders and gifted volunteers who wish to serve the church as instructors, conflict coaches and conciliators.
+- Advanced training for leaders and gifted volunteers who wish to serve the church as instructors, conflict coaches and conciliators.

-- Guidance and resources designed to enable a church to establish an in-house peacemaking team that serves your entire congregation.
+- Guidance and resources designed to enable a church to establish an in-house Peace Sower Team that serves your entire congregation with training, coaching and conciliation services.
+RW360’s live Relational Wisdom Summits can help teams maintain their skills and learn new ways to serve their communities.

 - Risk management resources that enable a church to reduce its exposure to legal liability while carrying out delicate pastoral care or church discipline (see Informed Consent: Legal Protection for Pastoral Ministry).